GianMen91/personal_expense_tracker/README.md

 * **SQLite**: Used for local storage to persist expenses across app restarts.
 * **Equatable**: Simplifies equality comparisons in Dart objects, making BLoC events and states more efficient.
 * **Linting**: The project adheres to best coding practices using custom lint rules to maintain a clean codebase.
-* **Widget Testing**: Comprehensive widget tests ensure the stability and reliability of UI components.
+* **Testing**: Comprehensive widget, unit and integration tests ensure the stability and reliability of the app.

 ## Instructions to Run the App